flowdock/api-docs/docs/Authentication.md

 Applications that do not run in a web browser can use the [Resource Owner Password Credentials](http://tools.ietf.org/html/rfc6749#section-4.3) authentication flow.
 However, this requires users to type in their Flowdock email address and password.

-Use Basic Authentication to create an OAuth2 token using the interface token interface below.
+Use the token interface with email and password from below.
 With this technique, an email address and password need not be stored permanently, and the user can revoke access at any time.

 ### Redirect URI